-Illuminate 3D RendererIn every Light you'll find theses same parameters (except Loading): - 1 color by light passes : diffuse / specular / volumetric : see components of Surface and Volumetric Light to understand the matching parameters of theses emissions. - Attenuation is a curve representing the intensity of the light given the distance from it's emission point.
+Illuminate 3D renderersIn every Light you'll find theses same parameters (except Ambient Light): - one color by light passes : diffuse / specular / volumetric : see components of Surface and Volumetric Light to understand the matching parameters of theses emissions. - Attenuation is a curve representing the intensity of the light given the distance from it's emission point.
 Attenuation is in falloff by default but can by set to any Function.
-Note that the falloff is represented inside the viewport through the lights helpers.
+Note that the falloff is represented inside the Viewport through the lights helpers.

-Note that in the case of Loading and Loading (and more to come) if you go in advanced parameters mode, you'll have access to the Shadow parameters and scene bounding box which is the box in which shadows will be computed.
+Note that in the case of Directional Light and Projector Light (and more to come) if you go in advanced parameters mode, you'll have access to the Shadow parameters and scene bounding box which is the box in which shadows will be computed.
 In that section you can adjust the shadow map samples and narrow the area where shadow will be computed.

 PARAMETERS ON ALL LIGHTS